San Francisco to San Luis Obispo – NEW ROUTE!

 June 9-13, 2017

 Our California Rides bring together bright minds, breathtaking routes for all cycling abilities, and the unforgettable combination of passion and purpose.
-Over five days, we'll ride from San Francisco to San Luis Obispo, including Santa Cruz, Monterey, Big Sur, and San Simeon.
+Over five days, we'll ride from San Francisco to San Luis Obispo, including Santa Cruz, Monterey, Carmel Valley, Paso Robles Wine growing region and Morro Bay.

 On this charitable cycling event you can choose from our full beneficiary list and raise funds to support climate, conservation, and active transportation.